 1998 – 2015

-The color scheme of DC United logo remained the same, however, designers drew a white line between the red surface and black outline.
+The color scheme of the DC United logo remained the same; however, designers drew a white line between the red surface and black outline.
 The same line outlines the eagle.
 Eagle’s head is disproportionately small and turned to the left.
-The wings are spread like on the previous logo, only the feathers point sideward.
+The wings are spread like on the previous logo; only the feathers point sideward.
 Three pointy triangles in the tail and red eyes speak for aggression.

 In 2013, United conducted thorough market research on the current state of the brand.
 The research pointed to the need for modernization to reflect the growth of the sport and the league in the United States.
 The current brand did not adequately represent the United community.
-The DC United emblem got the new look, but the previous concept didn’t change: it was kept as a tradition of D.C.
-United.
+The DC United emblem got the new look, but the previous concept didn’t change: it was kept as a D.C.
+United tradition.

 On December 10, 2015, D.C.
 United unveiled an updated logo at Union Market.
 It features a triangle pointy Old French shield.
 The nickname is in the black frame above the heraldic symbol.
 The font is sans serif without squiggles.
 All letters are uppercase.

 The color scheme hasn’t changed since 1996, but the shades became darker and deeper.
-Outline, wordmark, shield and eagle’s body are black.
-The background behind “D.C.
+The outline, wordmark, shield, and eagle’s body are black – the background behind “D.C.
 United” and internal outline are white.
-Stripes and stars are red.
+The stripes and stars are red.